 The Western Mountaineering MegaLite

-Comparing the dimensions of three of the lightest bags in our review; from left-to-right: Sea to Summit Spark III, Marmot Helium, and the widest of the three; the Western Mountaineering MegaLite.
+Comparing the dimensions of three of the lightest bags in our review, from left to right: Spark III, Marmot Helium, and the widest of the three, the Western Mountaineering MegaLite.

-The slightly over-thought-out Sea to Summit Spark III storage sack.
+The slightly overthought Spark III storage sack.
 It has two size/volume options for storing your bag.
-We'd recommend using the larger of the two, but for road tripping or a cramped apartment the smaller, zipped down option is a nice compromise of maintaining your bags loft while not taking up your whole closet.
+We'd recommend using the larger of the two, but for road tripping or a cramped apartment the smaller, zipped down option is a nice compromise of maintaining your bag's loft while not taking up your whole closet.

 Features and Design